Emmanunu/lx-ekf-localization/README.md

 Wait for a URL to appear on the terminal, then click on it or copy-paste it in the address bar of your browser to access the code editor.
 The first thing you will see in the code editor is this same document, you can continue there.

+**NOTE**: if you are running Duckietown inside a devcontainer, make sure to [install the certificate for your host machine as well](https://docs.duckietown.com/ente/duckietown-manual/10-setup/setup-devcontainer.html#dts-code-run).

 ### Walkthrough of notebooks